solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

 ### Call Depth

-Cross-program invocations allow programs to invoke other programs directly but the depth is constrained currently to 4.
+Cross-program invocations allow programs to invoke other programs directly, but the depth is constrained currently to 4.

 ### Reentrancy

-Reentrancy is currently limited to direct self recursion capped at a fixed depth.
+Reentrancy is currently limited to direct self recursion, capped at a fixed depth.
 This restriction prevents situations where a program might invoke another from an intermediary state without the knowledge that it might later be called back into.
 Direct recursion gives the program full control of its state at the